-- (3) Depreciation of property and equipment is predominately included within General and administrative, with nominal amounts in Cost of revenues, Research and development and Sales and marketing in the Company's consolidated statement of operations. - (4) See Note 13 to our audited consolidated financial statements and Note 12 to our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate our basic and diluted net loss per share attributable to common stockholders. - 5) We have presented the unaudited pro forma basic and diluted net loss per share which has been computed to give effect to the conversion of our stock-based awards and convertible preferred stock into common stock (using the if-converted method) as though the conversion had occurred as of the beginning of the period.
+- (3) Depreciation of property and equipment is predominately included within General and administrative, with nominal amounts in Cost of revenues, Research and development and Sales and marketing in the Company's consolidated statement of operations. - (4) See Note 13 to our audited consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate our basic and diluted net loss per share attributable to common stockholders. - (5) We have presented the unaudited pro forma basic and diluted net loss per share which has been computed to give effect to the conversion of our convertible preferred stock into common stock (using the if-converted method) as though the conversion had occurred as of the beginning of the period.
 The unaudited pro forma net loss per share does not include shares being offered in this offering.